 |

-Perceiving Reality Consciousness, Intentionality, and Cognition in Buddhist Philosophy Christian Coseru
+Consciousness, Intentionality, and Cognition in Buddhist Philosophy

 What turns the continuous flow of experience into perceptually distinct objects?
 Can our verbal descriptions unambiguously capture what it is like to see, hear, or feel?
 How might we reason about the testimony that perception alone discloses?
 Christian Coseru proposes a rigorous and highly original way to answer these questions by developing a framework for understanding perception as a mode of apprehension that is intentionally constituted, pragmatically oriented, and causally effective.